Non-singular Green's functions for the unbounded Poisson equation in one, two and three dimensions: Introduction

-In this work we impose a minimum length scale in the real space, analogous to a discretization length, in order to obtain a regularized expression to the real space Green's function.
-This is achieved using a spectral cut-off regularization to avoid the aforementioned singularity in the real space representation.
-Using a spectral regularization, we impose a cut-off scale at a given discretization length, after which we derive the Green's function analytically.
-As no explicit smoothing function is applied, the proposed Green's function obtains an optimal spectral accuracy.
-Furthermore, the gradient vector of the Green's function is also derived.
+In this work we impose a minimum length scale in the real domain, analogous to a discretization length, in order to obtain a non-singular Green's functions in the real domain.
+This is done using a cut-off function in the Fourier domain to impose a minimum length scale, allowing us to derive the Green's function analytically by Fourier analysis.
+As no explicit smoothing function is applied, the obtained non-singular Green's function gives an optimal accuracy when used in numerical calculations, as it is only subject to quadrature errors, converging in a rate proportional to the smoothness of the right-hand-side field of the Poisson equation.

+As with the method of Vico et al.\ \cite{Vico:2016} the presented method also imposes an equivalent length scale for all directions, albeit here as a minimum length scale of the solution.
+Consequently, if the discretization is non-isotropic the proposed method will provide a solution, in all directions, which limited to the minimum length scale of the lowest resolved direction.

+The gradient vector of the non-singular Green's function is also derived.
 This function is useful in applications where the Poisson equation represents a vector or scalar potential function of a vector field as it enables a direct solution of the vector field.

-The proposed Green's functions may be used directly in efficient computational methods such as the fast multipole method \cite{Carrier:1988,Barnes:1986}.
-Using regularized Green's functions in a mesh based Poisson solver to improve the convergence order has recently been presented in \cite{Hejlesen:2013,Hejlesen:2015d,Hejlesen:2016}.
-An implementation of the Green's function proposed in this work has been shown to obtain an optimal accuracy at machine precision of the mesh based solver, provided that the right-hand-side function $B(\boldsymbol{x})$ is sufficiently resolved by the mesh discretization \cite{Hejlesen:2015d,Hejlesen:2016}.
+The proposed non-singular Green's functions may be used directly in efficient computational methods such as the fast multipole method \cite{Carrier:1988,Barnes:1986} or the mesh based FFT solver \cite{Hockney:1970}.
+The mesh based Poisson solver was recently shown capable of obtaining a high order convergence rate by using regularized Green's functions \cite{Hejlesen:2013,Hejlesen:2015d,Hejlesen:2016}.
+The mesh based solver was extended to handle domains with a combination of unbounded and periodic directions by Chatelain and Koumoutsakos \cite{Chatelain:2010} and for high order accuracy in Spietz et al. \cite{Spietz:2018}.
+Here it is utilized that the domain is intrinsically bounded in the periodic directions, yielding a straightforward Green's function in the Fourier domain, which may be combined with the Fourier transformed unbounded Green's function of reduced dimensionality for the unbounded directions.

-For mixed unbounded and periodic boundary conditions the presented method may be implemented in the method of Chatelain and Koumoutsakos \cite{Chatelain:2010} which was extended in Spietz et al. \cite{Spietz:2018}.
-Here the periodic Green's function solution is combined with that of an unbounded solution of reduced dimensionality which effectively preserves the spectral accuracy of this method.
+Using the non-singular Green's functions presented here in the mesh based Poisson solver effectively results in a solution of spectral accuracy for both unbounded domains as well as a domains with a combination of unbounded and periodic directions.
+The reader is referred to the open source software \cite{Hejlesen:2018} for a numerical implementation of this.